Loch Sloy Hydro-Electric Scheme: Catchment

+Opening

+On 18 February 1950, Sir Edward MacColl, who had only recently been knighted, switched on the first generator set at Sloy at 3:15 pm.
+Residents of Tarbet, further south on Loch Lomond, and at Arrochar on Loch Long, had been supplied with electricity from the temporary diesel generating station since April 1948, when Miss Mary MacFarlane, the oldest resident of the village, aged 96, had switched on the new supply.
+The official opening ceremony took place on 18 October 1950 and was performed by Queen Elizabeth.
+Despite the cold and wet weather, and the fact that guests had to wait around for a long time, MacColl had ensured they were not cold by installing an electric light bulb underneath every seat, despite many arguing against the idea.

 Historic Scotland has designated the modernist power-station building and the dam as listed buildings of categories A and B respectively.
 Twenty-one men lost their lives during the construction.
-The labour force also included some German prisoners-of-war.
+They are commemorated on a plaque located in the main power station building.

 The facility is operated by Scottish and Southern Energy, and is normally in standby mode, ready to generate electricity to meet sudden peaks in demand.
 It can reach full capacity within 5 minutes from a standing start.